rackerlabs/support-how-to/content/rpc-openstack/bare-metal-to-rackspace-private-cloud.md

 they come online.

 Create Cinder specific tags for this example.
-Add the tag, followed by tag &ldquo;matchers&rdquo;.
+Add the tag, followed by tag "matchers".
 Each matcher is based on server specific metadata that Razor Microkernel collects.

     $ razor tag add -n cinderTags -t cinder